Eagle Scout Cemetery Documentation Project in 12 Easy Steps

 You could set up a competition to win a candy bar for those who take the most photos (of good quality).

-Here is a FREE printable candy bar wrapper for the chocolate bar prize.
+You can find a FREE printable candy bar wrapper for the chocolate bar prize in this blog post.

 The BillionGraves app is so easy to use that you can take hundreds of photos in an hour.